cms-dev/cms/docs/Installation.rst

 Alternatively, if you like living at the bleeding edge, check out the CMS `Git repository <https://github.com/cms-dev/cms>`_ instead.

-The preferred method of installation is using :samp:`./install.py --dir={target} cms`, which does the following:
+The preferred method of installation is using :samp:`./install.py --dir={install_dir} cms`, which does the following:

-* Creates a *target directory* of the given name.
+* Creates an *installation directory* of the given name.
 It contains a Python virtual environment and subdirectories where CMS stores its data, logs, and caches.
   If you omit the ``--dir`` option, CMS is installed to ``~/cms`` (``cms`` in the home directory of the current user).
 Make sure that it is different from the